jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: "wake_time: "99/12/31 05:58" is earlier than sleep_time: "99/12/31 03:14"" does not match "wake_time: "30/12/99 19:05" is earlier than sleep_time: "99/12/31 20:03""
     AssertionError: "wake_time: "99/12/31 22:25" is earlier than sleep_time: "99/12/31 05:05"" does not match "wake_time: "30/12/99 19:05" is earlier than sleep_time: "99/12/31 20:03""

-  the timestamps in the ValueError_ message are different
+  the timestamps in the ValueError_ message are not the same

 * I :doc:`interpolate</how_to/pass_values>` ``wake_time`` and ``sleep_time`` in the message